circlefour/mobile-interaction/README.md

 2. it should be intuitive. requiring little to no explanation to use.
 3. artists should be able to integrate this into their setups, if they so choose, without needing to know how to code.

-live visual tools such as touch designer, max / msp, and unity seem to favour osc [ open sound control ] for networked communication.
+live visual tools such as touch designer, max / msp, and unity seem to favour osc [ open sound control ] for communication.

 given this, there's redundancy in the way data gets sent, but i'm not yet sure if that's a problem.